metaverse/truss/README.md

 Truss handles the painful parts of microservices, freeing you to focus on the business logic.

+**Please note that Truss is currently pre-release software, and may change drastically with no notice.
+There is no versioning, no guarantees, no stability at this time.
+However, if you want to play around, make suggestions, or submit changes, we welcome issues and pull requests!**

 ![Everything all the time forever](http://i.imgur.com/FCmSUiQ.png)

 ## Install